 Ideally you can buy a 18″ x 2″ clear plastic ruler; You also need a small plastic ruler for small measurements.
 I have a 24 inch plastic ruler.
 Transparent rulers are great as you can see where you are putting the ruler on.

-I have a scale with a small projection in the middle with which you can hold on to the scale.
-I love it.
+I have a scale with a small projection in the middle with which you can hold on to it.
+I really like it.
 No grappling with the edges to lift it up.
 I think this is what designers use.

 L-shaped ruler (L-scale)